Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flowing on tensorial group field theory space

 To complete this definition, we provide what we call internal/external edges and interior/boundary vertices: \begin{definition} On a given Feynman graph, the set of edges split into internal and external edges.
 External edges come from the Wick contraction with external fields and internal edges come from the Wick contractions between vertex fields.
 Moreover, a vertex is said to be a boundary vertex if at least one of the external edges is hooked to him.
 It is an interior vertex otherwise.
 Finally, we define the interior of a Feynman diagram as the set of internal vertices with dotted edges. \end{definition}

 The quantum fluctuation can then be integrated out from higher to lower scales, generating a sequence of effective theories which describes a curve into the theory space.
-Along the trajectories, all the coupling constant move from their initial definition, their running describing the \textit{renormalization group flow}.
+Along the trajectories, all the coupling constants move from their initial definition, their running describing the \textit{renormalization group flow}.
 The FRG is a specific method to build such a running, well adapted to the TGFT context.
 To parametrize the flow, we then introduce a real parameter $s\in\,]-\infty,+\infty[$ and a one parameter family of models $Z_s$ such that:

-The regulator term $R_s(T,\bar{T}\,)$ depends on the running scale $k=e^s$ such that $\Lambda\geq k\geq 0$, and introduce a dynamical splitting into high and low scales.
-It act as a mass term which decouples the low scales contributions from long distance physics, allowing to build an effective action $\Gamma_s$ for long distance observable, such that higher scales fluctuation have been integrated out and the coupling constants moved from their initial values to their effective values at the given scale $k$. \\
+The regulator term $R_s(T,\bar{T}\,)$ depends on the running scale $k=e^s$ such that $\Lambda\geq k\geq 0$, and introduces a dynamical splitting into high and low scale.
+It acts as a mass term which decouples the low scale contributions from the long distance physics, allowing to build an effective action $\Gamma_s$ for the long distance observable, such that higher scale fluctuations have been integrated out and the coupling constants moved from their initial values to their effective values at the given scale $k$. \\